Dr Ilias Trispiotis

 - Position: Associate Professor in Human Rights Law

-- Areas of expertise: Human rights and discrimination theory; international, European and comparative human rights law; discrimination law; law and religion.
+- Areas of expertise: International, European and comparative human rights law; discrimination law; human rights and discrimination theory; law and religion.

 - Email: I.Trispiotis@leeds.ac.uk